Managing pages

 You may need to change the order in which pages are arranged.
 In this case, you don't have to delete and recreate pages; you can simply re-sort them using the Sort action.
 Sorting applies to the list of child pages in relation to the parent page that you use the Sort action on.
 To sort the child pages inside the parent page, follow these steps:

-1. In CMS, go to Contents, select the icon next to the parent page in which you want to sort the child pages.
+1. In the backoffice, go to Content, select the icon next to the parent page in which you want to sort the child pages.

 2. Select Do something else.